Category: Art Conservation

 WUDPAC Class of 2025 Fellow Brittany Murray joins WUDPAC Associate Director and Assistant Professor Dr. Melissa Tedone to discuss the preservation of family archives with two visitors.

-We have found these clinics to be “win-win” experiences—the owners learn about the condition of their works: which have high priority condition issues to address as soon as possible or what can they leave alone without guilt.
-At the same time, our students learn their “bedside manners”—how to explain in listener-friendly terms what may be complex issues of deterioration.
+We have found Conservation Clinic to be “win-win” experience—the owners learn about the condition of their works: which ones have high priority issues to address as soon as possible and what can they leave alone without guilt.
+At the same time, our students learn valuable communication skills—how to explain in listener-friendly terms what may be complex issues of deterioration.

 four people examining prints